bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     - Changed continuation to use optional access token.
     - Defined flags for special behavior of tokens.
     - Defined "key": true to mean access token is bound to client's key.
+    - Defined "key": false to indicate an access token.
+    - Added "Elements" section to list and discuss non-role parts of the protocol.

 - -11
     - Updated based on Design Team feedback and reviews.